-California’s multi-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
-The provisional permit and provisional stages are key steps.
+California uses a multi-stage licensing process for teens.
+This system allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.

 At age 15 1/2, teens can apply for a provisional permit in the state of California.
-To do so, both teen and parent must visit their local driver exam office with a state-certified copy of the teen’s birth certificate.
+To do so, both teen and parent must visit their local driver exam office with a state-certified copy of the teen’s birth certificate, provide your social security number and proof of residence.
 Teens must pass the traffic law, road-sign and vision tests to receive a provisional permit.
-Teens must also provide proof they have completed or are enrolled in driver education.
+Teens must also provide proof they have completed driver education or are enrolled in an integrated driver education program.

 With a provisional permit, teens may practice with a parent, guardian, spouse, driving instructor or an adult 25 years or older, who has a valid California driver’s license.
-Teens are required to practice driving for at least 50 hours, including 10 hours at night, with a parent or a legal guardian before they’re allowed a provisional license.
+After completing an hour lesson with a licensed instructor, teens are required to practice driving for at least 50 hours, including 10 hours at night, with an adult 25 years or older, who has a valid California driver’s license before they’re allowed a provisional license.

 - Download the AAA Driving Log to help document these hours.

-When teens turn 16, have had a provisional permit for at least six months, have completed 50 hours of practice, including 10 hours at night, and have completed classroom driver education and formal behind-the-wheel training, they can apply for a provisional license.
-Parents must certify in writing that these hours have been completed.
+When teens turn 16, have held a provisional permit for at least six months, have completed 50 hours of practice, including 10 hours at night, and have completed driver education and formal behind-the-wheel training, they can apply for a provisional license.
+Parents must sign the permit under perjury that 50 hours or driving practice has been completed.
 They also must pass a behind-the-wheel driving test.
 Legal guardians must accompany their teens to the DMV to sign the application form, or their signature must be notarized on the form.

 At age 18, teens are eligible for a full license, barring DMV or court-ordered restrictions, suspensions or probation.
 The state does not place night or passenger limits on those with full licenses.
 However, AAA encourages parents to maintain their own rules.